missionpinball/mpf-docs/config_players/index.rst

   scoring in your machine), and you set variables from a show step via the ``variables:`` setting of that step.
 * etc.

+Video about events in MPF:

+.. youtube:: G3UbVP8gFU0

+Video about shows:

+.. youtube:: Ou5xqCAthZY

 Standalone Config Player
 ------------------------